 Cicada Killer Wasps

-These insects look similar to the European hornet, but the yellow on a cicada is a more pale color than its European cousin.
-Cicada killer wasps measure around 2 inches in length, they have red eyes, 2 prominent antennae, reddish-brown wings, and contrasting yellow and black stripes.
+These insects look similar to the European hornet, but the yellow on a cicada is paler than its European cousin.
+Cicada killer wasps measure around 2 inches in length; they have red eyes, 2 prominent antennae, reddish-brown wings, and contrasting yellow and black stripes.

-Although bees are only able to sting one time before losing their stinger, wasps don't have that problem.
-These stinging insects don't have barbs on their stingers so they have the ability to sting over and over, especially if provoked or they feel their nest is being threatened.
+Although bees can only sting one time before losing their stinger, wasps don't have that problem.
+These stinging insects don't have barbs on their stingers, so they have the ability to sting over and over, especially if provoked or they feel their nest is being threatened.
 These social insects will release an attack pheromone when they sense a threat, so other wasps will soon join in the fight to protect "their" property.
 But even if you move away from them, they will likely pursue you, but not usually very far.

-Like carpenter bees, only the female bumble bee is able to sting, and also like carpenter bees, they don't prefer to sting humans.
-It is important to note, however, that these bees, like wasps and yellow jackets, do not have barbs on their stingers so, if they do sting, they can do so multiple times.
+Like carpenter bees, only the female bumble bee can sting, and also, like carpenter bees, they don't prefer to sting humans.
+However, it is important to note that these bees, like wasps and yellow jackets, do not have barbs on their stingers so, if they do sting, they can do so multiple times.
 If you need assistance in telling bumble bees from carpenter bees, bumble bees are striped all over, whereas carpenter bees are black from the waste back.

 Why DIY Solutions Are Not The Best Solution

-Some stinging insects are extremely important to the pollination of our food supply.
-If hives are eradicated, and consumer sprays, or other do-it-yourself products are used improperly, this can leave lasting effects on the environment and be harmful to the insects we need to keep around.
+Some stinging insects are essential to the pollination of our food supply.
+If hives are eradicated, and consumer sprays or other do-it-yourself products are misused, this can leave lasting effects on the environment and harm the insects we need to keep around.